Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Introduction

 \section{Introduction}

 Multi-Agent Path Finding (MAPF) is a fundamental problem in robotics, logistics and large-scale system control, including within the Discrete Event Systems (DES).
 Given multiple agents moving on a shared graph, the goal is to compute collision-free trajectories that avoid (i) \emph{vertex conflicts} (two agents occupying the same vertex at the same time) and (ii) \emph{edge-swap conflicts} (two agents traversing the same edge in opposite directions at the same time), while minimizing the sum-of-costs (SOC), i.e., the sum of goal-arrival times.
 MAPF is NP-hard due to the combinatorial growth of the joint state space, and optimal centralized solvers such as Conflict-Based Search (CBS) \cite{CBS} rely on explicit coupling across agents, resulting in prohibitive runtime and memory requirements at scale.
-From a DES perspective, related multi-robot coordination problems have also been addressed using formal supervisory control (e.g., Petri-net-based resource sharing and mutual exclusion) \cite{6648102}.
+From a DES perspective, related multi-robot coordination problems have also been addressed using formal supervisory control, e.g., Petri-net-based resource sharing and mutual exclusion~\cite{6648102}.

 A key limitation of many MAPF formulations is the dependence on \emph{time-expanded} representations.
-These approaches discretize time and model each agent as evolving synchronously in discrete steps, so collision-avoidance constraints are enforced at every time index.
-In practice, this implies step-by-step synchronization: before advancing to the next step, the system must ensure that all agents have reached their intended vertices and that no conflicts (vertex or edge-swap) occur at that time.
+These approaches discretize time and model each agent assuming synchronous evolution in discrete steps, so collision-avoidance constraints are enforced at every time index.
+In practice, this implies step-by-step synchronization.
 Such lockstep execution typically requires a centralized coordination layer (or an equivalent global consensus mechanism) because conflict detection and resolution depend on the simultaneous state of all agents.
 This modeling assumption is often convenient algorithmically, but it becomes increasingly problematic in large-scale robotic teams, where communication delays, asynchronous actuation, and distributed control architectures make frequent global synchronization costly or impractical.

 This paper adopts an execution viewpoint in which agents progress asynchronously along geometric paths and synchronize only when local contention must be serialized.
 We introduce a two-stage prioritized framework.
 First, \emph{Geometric Conflict Preemption (GCP)} reduces downstream congestion by penalizing entries into vertices already used by higher-priority paths, favoring inexpensive geometric detours over future waiting.
 Second, a \emph{Decentralized Local Controller (DLC)} enforces collision-free execution via local per-vertex authorization queues, inserting wait actions only when necessary.
 The resulting separation between geometric planning and on-demand temporal coordination improves scalability while preserving competitive SOC in constrained environments.